-Policy lead Karen Paterson
+Policy lead M Rawling

-Date approved by Governing Body
+Date approved by Governing Body 21/05/25

-Governor signature
+Governor signature W.Wills

-Review date April 2025
+Review date May 2027

 At Repton Manor Primary School we recognise that asthma is a widespread, serious but controllable condition affecting many children at the school.
 Our school positively welcomes all children with asthma.
 We encourage pupils with asthma to achieve their potential in all aspects of school life by having a clear policy that is understood by the school staff and pupils.
-Supply teachers and new staff are also made aware of the policy.